-A Best Buy program gets shoppers to pay twice the list price on big-ticket items
+A Best Buy program is doubling the price of items for some customers

 “I like it,” said Stevens, a cashier at a big-box store in Farmington, Maine.
 “Who has that much cash on them?
 Certainly not I.”

-On online forums and social media, Best Buy employees referred to the program as “regressive leasing” and and shared memes comparing the retailer to payday loan sharks.
+On online forums and social media, Best Buy employees referred to the program as “regressive leasing” and shared memes comparing the retailer to payday loan sharks.
 Some employees said they had shared their concerns with management, but were told that the program was lucrative for the company.

 “The way Best Buy wants us to push this program is troubling,” said a mobile specialist in Lansing, Mich., who spoke on the condition of anonymity because he feared reprisal.
 “You’re targeting a population that’s already down on their luck.
 Progressive Leasing is like saying, ‘Hey, you’re already in a bad situation.
-Let’s make it worse.’”
+Let’s make it worse.’ ”

-The program, employees said, builds on Best Buy’s Citibank branded credit card, an integral part of its business that brings in one-quarter of total sales.
+The program, employees said, builds on Best Buy’s Citibank-branded credit card, which brings in one-quarter of total sales.
+The electronics giant has turned around its business in recent years, and on Thursday reported its 12th straight quarter of sales growth.
+Executives said continued demand for phones, computers and appliances had helped boost sales during what was a tough holiday season for many retailers.

-Data show that card-holding consumers tend to buy more, and spend more frequently, than other shoppers.
-Progressive Leasing, employees said, is an attempt to recreate that model among lower-income shoppers who don’t qualify for the Citibank card.
+Data shows that card-holding consumers tend to buy more, and spend more frequently, than other shoppers.
+Progressive Leasing, employees said, is an attempt to re-create that model among lower-income shoppers who don’t qualify for the Citibank card.

 “No employee wants to tell a customer they’ve been declined for financing,” Barry told investors in September.
 “Up until recently that was literally the only option we had.
 Now customers can hear about a second option to get the products and services they want from who they want, meaning a big win for all of us.”